Tal58/frontend-mentor-clipboard-landing-page-coding-challenge/README.md

 <br>
 👨‍💻 The main aim of this project is to improve my <b>HTML/CSS skills and ©️cloning abilities</b>.
 <br><br>
-🎯 Your challenge is to build out this landing page and get it looking as close to the design as possible..
+🎯 This challenge is to build out this landing page and get it looking as close to the design as possible..
 <br><br>
 🔗 To see live version 🎯
 <br>